cs0320/notes/book/src/04_refinements_mutability/04_refinements_mutability.md

 Branding and mutability are sometimes subtle, especially when trying to create cyclic data.
 See the separate [types document](https://docs.google.com/document/d/115A3utnCRM71jOGlXV6hqGzvHgA7psPo218JpXtnSPI/edit?usp=sharing) we wrote for more on this.

+## Reminder: Copilot chats do persist!

+Copilot chats persist, but they are stored in a _workspace_-specific way.
+So if you're wondering how to recover a chat, just make sure you're in the same workspace as when you created it.
+To see the chats you've created in the current workspace, open the command palette (Cmd-Shift-P on Mac) and select "Chat: Show Chats".

+In case you're interested: each workspace has a unique ID and a folder for all its storage.
+If you have Copilot installed, you can see where this is by opening the command palette (Cmd-Shift-P on Mac) and selecting "Developer: Open Chat Storage Folder".
+The chat logs are stored as JSON, and are rather verbose.